-As a general rule, if there is a difference between this Policy and local policies or regulations, the more restrictive standard applies.
-Notwithstanding, in case of conflict between this Policy and a local law or policy or in case of doubt about how to coordinate this Policy with any local law or policy, the General Secretary of EDPR must be consulted.
+Generally, if there is a difference between this Policy and local policies or regulations, the more restrictive standard applies.
+Notwithstanding, in case of conflict between this Policy and a local law or policy or in case of doubt about how to coordinate this Policy with any local law or policy, the Compliance Officer of EDPR must be consulted.